glfw/glfw/README.md

 ## Dependencies

+GLFW itself needs only the headers and libraries for your window system.
+It does not need the headers for any context creation API (WGL, GLX, EGL, NSGL) or client API (OpenGL, OpenGL ES) to enable support for them.

 GLFW bundles a number of dependencies in the `deps/` directory.
+These are only used by the tests and examples and are not required to build the library.

  - [getopt\_port](https://github.com/kimgr/getopt_port/) for examples
    with command-line options